 Over 2,000 years ago, King Antiochus I chose the 7,000-foot-high Mount Nemrut in the Taurus mountains of southeastern Turkey for his tomb.

 The result of his monumental effort to rest in peace close to the gods offers a fascinating experience for today's travelers.

 I learned about these mountaintop ruins, recognized as a UNESCO World Heritage Site since 1987, from Adam Rapp of Clothing Arts.

 Based on his recommendation and doing little more than researching how to get there, I soon found myself in the nearby town of Kahta asking around for guides.

-I found one in Khadir, who charged $75 for a full-day tour with stops at:
+I found one in Khadir, which charged $75 for a full-day tour with stops at: